-And then we discovered that gadolinium sneaks into brain cells via the glymphatic system.
 And that's where it stays, unless you can crank up your elimination pathways.

 Finally, there are some very concerning studies which raise the disturbing possibility that gadolinium is also a carcinogen (can cause cancer).

 What do supplements need to do to help restore your health?